dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/04-Active-Directory/05-Reset-Active-Directory-User-Password-Using-ADUC-ADAC-and-PowerShell.md

 ## Overview
 This task I will demonstrate how to reset a user's password in Active Directory using multiple methods: Active Directory Users and Computers (ADUC), Active Directory Administrative Center (ADAC), and Windows PowerShell.

+---

+## Objectives
+- Reset a user password using ADUC
+- Reset a user password using ADAC